ehabsmh/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Program 04: Prints the alphabet in lowercase, followed by a new line
 	    Print all the letters except q and e

+Program 05: Prints all single digit numbers of base 10 starting from 0, followed by a new line.